Rapid Review: Wolff-Parkinson-White (WPW) Syndrome

 - ECG will show short PR interval, delta wave, wide QRS

-- Most commonly caused by an accessory pathway (bundle of Kent) connects atria to ventricles, bypassing AV node
+- Most commonly caused by an accessory pathway (bundle of Kent) connecting atria to ventricles, bypassing AV node

 - Definitive treatment is radiofrequency ablation